 Tips To Reduce Gutter Leakage

 We always recommend checking gutters once every few months to spot any leaks or damage that might have occurred.
 If you find them, immediately fix them with sealant, roofing cement, or strips compatible with the existing roofing material.
-We recommend occasionally checking the downspouts to see if the water is moving freely.
+We recommend occasionally checking the downspouts to see if the water moves freely.

 Repairing Your Leaking Gutter